Mark O'Meara: Senior career

 In 2007, O'Meara began play on the Champions Tour; he had many top-10 finishes in his first three seasons including several runner-up finishes, but no wins.
 In 2010, he broke through with a win in the Liberty Mutual Legends of Golf with Nick Price, followed by his first senior major victory in the Constellation Energy Senior Players Championship.
 O'Meara was sidelined by a rib injury for several months starting in April 2012; he missed the majors on both tours and did not compete until August.

-O'Meara has begun to develop a golf course design practice and enjoys fishing in his off time.
-He is currently a brand ambassador for Pacific Links International.
+In the early 2000s, O'Meara began to develop a golf course design practice and he enjoys fishing in his off time.
+The first course he designed opened in May 2001 at the Grandview Golf Club in Huntsville, Ontario.
+He is a brand ambassador for Pacific Links International.
 In March 2019, O'Meara won the Cologuard Classic in Tucson, Arizona.
 He shot a final round seven-under 66, to win by four shots.
 This win ended an eight-year win drought on the PGA Tour Champions.
 O'Meara retired in September 2024 after the PURE Insurance Championship, having announced that it would be his last professional event, and missing the cut.

 Personal life

-O'Meara was a former resident of Orlando, Florida and once lived in the same neighborhood as Tiger Woods.
-The two became good friends and frequently golfed together during this time.
-Today, O'Meara resides in Southern Highlands, Nevada.
+O'Meara was a former resident of Orlando, Florida and lived in the same neighborhood as Tiger Woods.
+They became good friends and frequently golfed together during that time.
+O'Meara resides in Southern Highlands, Nevada.